What help is available?

 They can offer you someone to talk to about all the options available to you, in confidence and face-to-face in a safe location when the option of leaving or staying can be discussed.
 You don't have to make any decisions until you are ready.

 Call us on 575757 - for a chat.
 We are here to listen if that is all you need or we may be able to give you options and choices about things that are worrying you.
 Please make sure you are safe to make the call as phone calls may appear on bills or may be traced.
 You can reverse the charges (via the operator) if you have got no money.
 We operate a 24-hour emergency helpline.

 You can contact us via email - email@example.com

 BUT REMEMBER please make sure it is safe for you to send and to recieve our reply, as emails can be easily traced.

-Staff are available to offer confidential advice and support to women and girls who are experiencing any form of Domestic Abuse.
+Support staff are available Mon-Fri in various locations, to offer confidential advice and support to anyone who is experiencing any form of Domestic Abuse.
 No appointments necessary.

-Men experiencing domestic violence (Also see more information on our 'Domestic Violence' page) Men who are experiencing domestic abuse can recieve support from one of our Support Workers on 588888 or 575757.
+Men who are experiencing domestic abuse can recieve support from one of our support workers on 588888 or 575757.

 Alternatively there is a national Male Advice & Enquiry Line offering confidential support, information and practical advice.

 Call 0808 801 0327 (free from landlines and most mobiles)